VCityTeam/3DUSE/doc/HowTo/HowTo_CreateTiles.md

 # How to create Tiles in 3DUSE

 # Introduction
 We will explain how to make a Tile in 3DUSE that can be used in every plugin of 3DUSE.
-A Tile is the product of cutting a larger gml with a regular grid.
+A Tile is the product of cutting a larger gml in a regular grid.

 # Prerequisites
-- 3DUSE installed on your computer, here a [link](https://github.com/VCityTeam/3DUSE/blob/master/Install.md) https://github.com/VCityTeam/3DUSE/blob/master/Install.md on installing 3DUSE.
+- 3DUSE installed on your computer, here a [link](https://github.com/VCityTeam/3DUSE/blob/master/Install.md) on installing 3DUSE.
 - A basic gml file.

 # How to create Tiles